-Whereas, a purchase order or confirmatory email (“PO”) has been placed by client (“Client”) to purchase the provision of Services and Deliverables, as applicable, as set out in the scope of work (“SoW”) from TMW Unlimited, a part of Tullo Marshall Warren Ltd, company number 01332638, with its registered office at Unlimited House, 10 Great Pulteney Street, London W1F 9NB (“Agency”).
+Whereas, a purchase order or confirmatory email (“PO”) has been placed by client (“Client”) to purchase the provision of Services and Deliverables, as applicable, as set out in the scope of work (“SoW”) from the relevant Unlimited Group company set out in that SOW or PO (“Agency”).
 The “Agreement” comprises the PO, these Client Standard Terms & Condition (“Conditions”) and if applicable, any terms, conditions, caveats and assumptions contained in the SoW referenced in the PO or Order Acknowledgement (as defined below).
 In the event of a conflict between terms, the order of precedence shall be (i) the SoW; (ii) these Conditions; (iii) the Order Acknowledgement; and then (iv) the PO, unless expressly agreed in writing otherwise.

 The Agency, or its Affiliates, shall perform the Services and supply Deliverables to the Client in accordance with a SoW.
-Agency reserves the right to subcontract Services as it deems appropriate.
+The Agency reserves the right to subcontract Services as it deems appropriate.
 A PO may be deemed accepted by the Agency (i) upon commencement of the Services, or (ii) in writing (“Order Acknowledgement”).

 2.1 The Client will promptly supply to the Agency (at no charge) any Client Materials reasonably required by the Agency or otherwise necessary to provide the Services and Deliverables and shall ensure that it has all rights and licences in place to enable use by the Agency of all Client Materials.